-I am Professor of Sociology at the University of Toronto and Chair of the Graduate department.
-My research is centered in the areas of gender, work, family, culture, and mental health.
-I approach research questions using social psychological perspectives — such as interactionist, life course, and stress process models.
+Welcome!
+I am Professor of Sociology at the University of Toronto & Chair of the Graduate department.
+As a social psychologist impassioned with analyzing well-being in a changing world, I address research questions using interactionist, life course, and stress process models.

 My research spans the areas of gender, family, culture, and mental health.